Ableton/maxdevtools/maxdiff/CONTRIBUTING.md

 ### Testing

 Whenever making a change, we test that the previous functionality still works as before.
 For more info, see the [tests](tests/) folder.

+These tests will run as a GitHub action for Pull Requests.